danielballan/auth-adventures/README.md

 * The user does not directly handle the tokens, so they are unlikely to be leaked.
 And if the tokens _are_ leaked, they time window of risk is shorter than for an API key.

-Next steps:
+Next Steps:

 * Give the refresh token a "session ID" so that it can be revoked and given a maximum lifetime.
 * Give each refresh token an incrementing number so that each one can only be used once.
+* Enable an authenticated user to create API keys specific to them.

-## Example 4: External OIDC into OAuth2 Device Code Flow
+## Example 4: External OIDC into OAuth2 Code Flow

 In Example 3, we passed our credentials directly to the server.
 In this example, we will open a web browser to give our credentials to a trusted third party service, which will then communicate with the server directly to verify our identity using OAuth2 "code flow".

-Then, our command-line or Python application will obtain tokens via "device code flow".
+In the web app, follow the link.

+* Link navigates browser to third party.
+* Third party authenticates us and generates a short-lived, single-use code.
+* Third party redirects browser back to web app, with code.
+* Web app sends code to server.
+* Server sends code to third party.
+* Third party sends user info (e.g. username) to server.
+* Server sends tokens to browser.
+* We proceed as in Example 3, using access and refresh tokens.

+Observations:

+* This is complicated!
+* But it is a standard, and in fact it is the most secure variant of the standard.

+## Example 5: External OIDC into OAuth2 Device Code Flow

+Example 4 relies on everything happening the browser.
+Crucially, the third party transfers a code to our app by redirecting the user's browser.
+That won't work if the program we are trying to authenticate is not a web app.
+By design, browsers cannot get data out---they can stash files on disk or otherwise pass data other programs on the system.

+Enter "Device Code Flow".
 This is the same process that is used when we link "smart" devices (like TVs) to online accounts.

 Start an OIDC provider using the Docker image [qlik/simple-oidc-provider](https://hub.docker.com/r/qlik/simple-oidc-provider/).